collectionspace/wp-collectionspace/README.md

 1. Set custom fields to configure the browser.
 There are two custom fields.
 Both are required:
    - `script location`: The URL to the CollectionSpace browser JavaScript application, e.g. `https://unpkg.com/cspace-public-browser@1.1.0/dist/cspacePublicBrowser.min.js`.
 Your CollectionSpace administrator should be able to provide the correct value for your CollectionSpace installation.

    - `config`: Configuration settings for the CollectionSpace browser application, in JavaScript object notation (not restricted to JSON).
-At a minimum, specify the `gatewayUrl` setting.
+At a minimum, specify the `basename` and `gatewayUrl` settings. `basename` should be set to "/collection/" followed by the slug of the page (the last element of the permalink). `gatewayUrl` should be set the the URL of your CollectionSpace public gateway server.
 Your CollectionSpace administrator should be able to provide the correct value.
+For example, if your page slug is `core`, your config might look like:
    ```
    {
+      basename: '/collection/core',
       gatewayUrl: 'https://core.dev.collectionspace.org/gateway/core',
    }
    ```